haiwen/seafile-docs/deploy/using_ldap.md

 ```
 cd ${SEAFILE_INSTALLATION_DIR}/seafile-server-latest/seafile/lib
-mv liblber-2.4.so.2 libldap-2.4.so.2 libsasl2.so.2 ..
+mv liblber-2.4.so.2 libldap-2.4.so.2 libsasl2.so.2 libldap_r-2.4.so.2 ..
 ```

 This effectively remove the bundled ldap library from the library path.
 When the server runs, it'll look for ldap library from the system paths.
+Remember to repeat the command after each update of your seafile installation.

 ## Password reset page redirection